rajtum/Machine-Learning-Makeshift-Portfolio/README.md

 4. Random Forest Regression

-    * Defines an family of functions for multivariable hyperparamter optimization of the number of trees ( `n_estimators` ) and max depth of each tree ( `max_depth` ) in a Random Forest Regressor from `sklearn.ensemble`
+    * Defines an family of functions for multivariable hyperparameter optimization of the number of trees ( `n_estimators` ) and max depth of each tree ( `max_depth` ) in a Random Forest Regressor from `sklearn.ensemble`
-    * Enables a visualization of results in an interactive 3D surface plot, the ability to produce these interactive results with a minimal coding background, and four experimental presets expound claims
+    * Enables a visualization of results in an interactive 3D surface plot, the ability to produce these interactive results with a minimal coding background, and four experimental presets to expound the designed use of functions
     * Compares the programmed hyperparamter optimization function to the public `GridSearchCV` from `sklearn.model_selection` in two areas: (1) speed of optimization program and (2) accuracy of optimization program

 5. Add More Predictors